Sign Up

 After completing this continuing education course, the participant will be able to meet the following objectives:

-3. Relate at least two common pressure ulcer/injury risk assessment tools
+2. Summarize two common pressure ulcer/injury risk assessment tools.

-6. Characterize at least two evidence-based interventions to consider in the management of pressure ulcers/injuries.
+4. Identify at least two evidence-based interventions to consider in managing pressure ulcers/injuries.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.